spatie/laravel-event-projector/docs/replaying-events/replaying-events.md

 title: Replaying events
 ---

-All [events](/laravel-event-projector/v2/handling-events/preparing-events) that implement `Spatie\EventProjector\ShouldBeStored` will be [serialized](https://docs.spatie.be/laravel-event-projector/v2/advanced-usage/using-your-own-event-serializer) and stored in the `stored_events` table.
+All [events](/laravel-event-projector/v1/handling-events/preparing-events) that implement `Spatie\EventProjector\ShouldBeStored` will be [serialized](https://docs.spatie.be/laravel-event-projector/v1/advanced-usage/using-your-own-event-serializer) and stored in the `stored_events` table.
 After your app has been doing its work for a while the `stored_events` table will probably contain some events.

- When creating a new [projector](/laravel-event-projector/v2/handling-events/using-projectors) or [reactor](/laravel-event-projector/v2/handling-events/using-reactors) you'll want to feed all stored events to that new projector or reactor.
+ When creating a new [projector](/laravel-event-projector/v1/handling-events/using-projectors) or [reactor](/laravel-event-projector/v1/handling-events/using-reactors) you'll want to feed all stored events to that new projector or reactor.
 We call this process replaying events.

- Events can be replayed to [all projectors that were added to the projectionist](/laravel-event-projector/v2/handling-events/using-reactors) with this artisan command:
+ Events can be replayed to [all projectors that were added to the projectionist](/laravel-event-projector/v1/handling-events/using-reactors) with this artisan command:

  ```bash
  php artisan event-projector:replay
  ```

+The package [keeps track of which events were already passed to a projector](https://docs.spatie.be/laravel-event-projector/v1/replaying-events/tracking-handled-events).
+It will never pass an event that a projector already handled.
+So it's generally safe to replay events.
+Only projectors that didn't handle all events yet will get called.
+Projectors that already handled all past events will not be called.

- You can also projectors by using the `--projector` option.
+ You can also handpick a projectors by using the `--projector` option.
 All stored events will be passed only to that projector.

  ```bash
   php artisan event-projector:replay --projector=App\\Projectors\\AccountBalanceProjector